 To investigate this holiday a little more, I decided to interview one of my friends who grew up in Ireland.
 He said that their holiday was a lot like a typical Sunday where they got up and dressed to go to mass.
 (Most of the country is Catholic).
 Everyone had the day off and the extended family would often come over for a celebration feast.

 St. Patrick’s Day is typically right in the middle of Lent.
-During Lent, it is Catholic tradition to give up something.
+During Lent, Catholics traditionally give up something.
 In many cases, for kids, this something is candy.
 However, on this holiday, they could eat the thing they decided to give up.
 The children were always very excited about this!

 My friend James grew up in Kilkenny, Ireland.
 He did not travel to Dublin for the St. Patrick’s Day parade.
 Each town had its own parade.
 He remembers marching in the parade with his scout troop.
 He has very fond memories of good food, family, and church on this holiday.

-He also said that he had never heard of corned-beef & cabbage until he came to the US!
-He did have bacon & cabbage regularly growing up.
+James also said that he had never heard of corned-beef and cabbage until he came to the US!
+He did have bacon and cabbage regularly growing up.
 (But it was different than American bacon.)
 He grew up on a farm that kept beef cattle and sheep.
 So for an occasion like St. Patrick’s Day, he had dinner in the middle of the day.
-And it was normally a nice cut of roast beef with roast & boiled potatoes and vegetables.
+And it was normally a nice cut of roast beef with roast and boiled potatoes and vegetables.

 I Loved Living in Ireland